 Big banks and financial services firms were the first corporate players to make direct blockchain investments en masse — unsurprising, given how Bitcoin’s underlying technology lends itself (both technically and in popular thought) to financial services.

 Since mid-2014, more than 50 of the world’s major financial services institutions have invested in the sector.

 Since June 2014, the 10 largest US banks by assets have participated in 9 rounds totaling $267M in disclosed funding to 6 blockchain companies (including one consortium, R3).

 In addition to investing, banks have also partnered with blockchain companies and other corporates on blockchain trials and projects.

 Citi has partnered with Nasdaq and used its portfolio company Chain’s blockchain technology to address liquidity challenges in private securities transactions, while JP Morgan Chase is partnering with SWIFT on a blockchain proof-of-concept for cross-border payments (which is also seeing participation from Wells Fargo).
 JP Morgan Chase is also working with blockchain developer AMIS to expand its own in-house blockchain, Quorum.

 Consortia fall somewhere between private enterprise blockchains and public blockchains.
 In practice, consortia bring select organizations from the same vertical onto a distributed database with less centralized control than a private blockchain — a cooperative neutral ground for traditionally competitive companies.

-This creates a middle option, offering both the security of private blockchains (a requirement by many corporations and their CIOS) and the network effects of public blockchains.
+This creates a middle option, offering both the security of private blockchains (a requirement by many corporations) and the network effects of public blockchains.

 Historically, fostering cooperation between participants has been a challenge for consortia — a challenge also faced by their public blockchain counterparts, as evidenced by vicious public governance debates.
 Collaboration is definitely not a given, especially in the highly competitive fields (such as financial services) that blockchain is immediately targeting.